On Events

 **ViewModel**

-Hook yourself to the Changed
+Hook yourself to the `Changed` event of the bindable `grid` object.

 export class GridEditorComponent {